publishpress/PublishPress-Permissions/readme.txt

 * Fixed: Database error caused by duplicate key. #1455
 * Fixed: Tooltip position issue. #1468
 * Fixed: Tooltip display issue in media settings. #1332
-* Fixed: Removed header elements on the Permissions screen. #1355
+* Removed: Header elements on the Permissions screen. #1355
 * Fixed: Removed media option for users who are not logged in. #1331
 * Fixed: "Show all available constants" checkbox in Advanced Settings was not working. #1454
 * Fixed: PHP Warning on the Edit Term screen. #1453
 * Fixed: Posts query error on Multisite setups with abnormal site switching. #1451
-* Fixed: Logged-in user description updated for better clarity. #1330
+* Updated: Logged-in user description updated for better clarity. #1330
-* Fixed: Message tags removed from the category screen. #1326
+* Removed: Messages on the category screen. #1326
-* Fixed: Improved "None" text for better clarity. #1349
+* Updated: Improved "None" text for better clarity. #1349
-* Fixed: Category archive restriction now also applies to custom taxonomy archives. #1452
+* Feature: Category archive restriction now also applies to custom taxonomy archives. #1452
 * Fixed: On Post update, numerically named category was created incorrectly. #1448
 * Fixed: ACF Taxonomy Field did not include subcategories. #1395
 * Fixed: Fatal error with some third party plugins. #1486